 Please visit the Direct Gov Website or full information about fitness for work following a period of sickness.

-Patients off sick for more than 7 days will usually need to see a GP in order to assess the illness and need for certification unless there is correspondence from another Health care provider (eg Hospital/ A&E etc) to support the certification.
+Patients off sick for more than 7 days will usually need to make a GP appointment in order to assess the illness and need for certification unless there is correspondence from another Health care provider (eg Hospital/ A&E etc) to support the certification.
 Any Requests for appointments for certification purposes only will not be deemed urgent.

 Do I need a note saying I’m fit for work?